opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 `--redline-scale-step`: Specifies the number of clients to unpause in each scaling iteration.
 `--redline-scaledown-percentage`: Specifies the percentage of clients to pause when an error occurs.
 - `--redline-post-scaledown-sleep`: Specifies the number of seconds the feedback actor waits before initiating a scale-up after scaling down.
-`--redline-max-clients`: controls the max number of clients to allow during redline testing.
-If this one is unset, OSB will default to the number of clients defined in the test procedure
+- `--redline-max-clients`: Specifies the maximum number of clients allowed during redline testing.
+If unset, OpenSearch Benchmark defaults to the number of clients defined in the test procedure.

 OpenSearch Benchmark captures the following log information:
 - During the test: